Azure/communication-ui-library/packages/communication-react/review/communication-react.api.md

 import { PhoneNumberKind } from '@azure/communication-common';
 import { default as React_2 } from 'react';
 import { ReactElement } from 'react';
-import { RemoteParticipantState } from '@azure/communication-calling';
+import { RemoteParticipantState as RemoteParticipantState_2 } from '@azure/communication-calling';
 import * as reselect from 'reselect';
 import { ScalingMode } from '@azure/communication-calling';
 import { SizeValue } from '@fluentui/react-northstar';